 Case Management System.
-The Case Management System is an administrative tool used by the State of Connecticut Judicial Department to manage the divorce caseload.
+The Case Management System is an administrative tool that was used by the State of Connecticut Judicial Department for approximately twenty years to manage the divorce caseload.
 Although it has not yet been eliminated, it has essentially been replaced by “Pathways”.

 Pretrials.
 Adversarial Divorces Only.
 Judges have limited time to become involved in or hold divorce trials.
-While the Case Management System of administration was in place, the State of Connecticut therefore requires litigants, another name for divorcing persons who are litigating, unable to resolve their own disputes to participate in various types of pretrials.
+While the Case Management System of administration was in place, the State of Connecticut often offered and/or required litigants, another name for divorcing persons who are unable to resolve their own disputes, to participate in various types of pretrials.
 Pathways has a place for pretrials as well.

 A Pretrial may be conducted by a family relations officer, a special master or a judge.
 A Family Relations Officer is a state employee whose duties include conducting pretrials.
 A Special Master is usually an experienced divorce lawyer who volunteers to conduct a pretrial without charge.

-Pretrial practices differ from courthouse to courthouse and depending upon the identity of the person pretrying the case.
-Typically though, the lawyer for each litigating spouse summarizes his client’s story to the person pretrying the case.
-The pretrier then makes a settlement recommendation based in large part what he thinks the result might be after a trial.
-More often than not, the divorcing spouses are prohibited from attending or participating in the pretrial.
-However, whether or not attending, the spouse’s presence at the courthouse is required.
+Pretrial practices differ from courthouse to courthouse and depending upon the identity of the person pre-trying the case.
+Typically though, the lawyer for each litigating spouse summarizes his client’s story to the person pre-trying the case.
+The pre-trier then makes a settlement recommendation based in large part what he thinks the result might be after a trial.
+Often the divorcing spouses are prohibited from attending or participating in the pretrial.
+However, whether or not attending, the spouse’s presence at the courthouse is typically required.

-While some pretrials are productive, many fail to result in settlement, escalate hostilities between the spouses, and generate significant legal fees.
+Some pretrials are productive but many fail to result in settlement, escalate hostilities between the spouses, and generate significant legal fees.
 The recommendations made by the special masters, family relations officer or even the judge at the pretrial are not court orders – they aren’t binding on either of the spouses and don’t become part of the court file.

 The End – Finalizing One Journey and Beginning the Next